Former Berlin man to be sentenced April 1 for credit union robberyBy DEBRA THORNBLAD

 The armed robbery occurred Nov.
 14, when Hufstetler entered the credit union just before 3 p.m. wearing sunglasses, white cotton gloves and a black hat.
 He went up to a teller, pulled out a pistol and demanded money.
 He made off with $3,450.

 Witnesses were able to tell police he got away in a dark blue Chevy Cavalier driven by a dark-haired, heavy-set female in her 20s to 30s.
 Hufstetler and Sheena Craig, believed to be the getaway driver, were taken into custody a couple of days later.

 Police believe the motive for the robbery was to get money to pay rent.
 Hufstetler, who had recently been laid off from Steel Elements, and Craig, along with two children, had been living in an apartment on High Street and were about to be evicted.
 Just 17 minutes after the robbery, $925 in back rent was deposited in the landlord’s account.

 Hufstetler had been charged with armed robbery and Craig with conspiracy to commit armed robbery.
 Hufstetler had felony convictions for assault, burglary and theft in Georgia and Pennsylvania.
 Craig had no prior record.

-Although the U.S. Attorney's Office looked into filing charges against her, they never did.
-According to a press released put out by U.S. Attorney John P. Kacavas' office, the investigation involved the cooperative efforts of federal and local law enforcement entitites, including the Federal Bureau of Investigation, the N.H.
-State Police, the Berlin Police Department, the Coos County Sheriff's Office and the N.H.
+Although the U.S. Attorney’s Office looked into filing charges against her, none were filed.
+According to a press release from U.S. Attorney John P. Kacavas’ office, the investigation involved the cooperative efforts of federal and local law enforcement entities, including the Federal Bureau of Investigation, the N.H.
+State Police, the Berlin Police Department, the Coos County Sheriff’s Office and the N.H.
 Drug Task Force.
-The case was prosecuted by Assistant U.S. Attorney John J. Farley.
+The case was prosecuted by assistant U.S. Attorney John J. Farley.